dccruz/Codify-Academy-Classwork/Week 02/readme.md

 	15. In CSS: Add 4 css properties to the nav tag (background- color, margin, padding & text-align). <br>
 	16. In CSS: Add 4 css properties to the li tag (background- color, display, margin & padding). <br>
 	17. In CSS: Add 2 css properties to the a tag (color & text- decoration). <br>
-	18. In CSS: Add 3 css properties to the section tag (background-color, text-align & display with a value of table).
+	18. In CSS: Add 3 css properties to the section tag (background-color, text-align & display with a value of table). <br>
+	19. In CSS: Add 2 css properties to those divs with a class of box (float to the left & width of 33.333333333%).<br>